-All diseased veins, from varicose to spider, are caused by the abnormal leakage of blood through faulty valves located inside veins.
+All diseased veins, from varicose to spider, are caused by abnormal blood leakage through faulty valves inside veins.
 Over time, this abnormal leakage of blood, also called reflux, causes veins visible on the skin surface to dilate and become varicose or spider veins.
 Conventional sclerotherapy uses FDA-approved drugs to close off undesired veins that are the source of this leakage.

 However, some sources of reflux are too deep to be reached by a surface injection.
-Using advanced ultrasound and injection techniques, Dr. Hyde is able to diagnose and treat the deeper sources of reflux that cause surface varicose veins and spiders.
+Using advanced ultrasound and injection techniques, Dr. Hyde can diagnose and treat the deeper sources of reflux that cause surface varicose veins and spiders.
 Once the root cause has been identified and treated, the varicose and spider veins caused by the leakage will disappear.

-This procedure is quick, lasting from 15 minutes to an hour, and minimally-invasive.
-The use of ultrasound allows for excellent precision as the physician injects sclerosing solution into the deep venous reflux.
+This procedure is quick, lasts 15 minutes to an hour, and is minimally invasive.
+Using ultrasound gives excellent precision as the physician injects sclerosing solution into the deep venous reflux.
 Many sessions may be required to achieve the desired results.

 What Conditions Does It Treat?